mixxxdj/mixxx/source/chapters/controlling_mixxx.rst

 | Unload track from deck                 | Alt + Shift + left  | Alt + Shift + right |              |
 +----------------------------------------+---------------------+---------------------+--------------+

+.. note:: For some user groups, i.e. those using midi controllers or vinyl control
+		  it might be useful to enable/disable the keyboard mapping at runtime.
+		  You can do so by clicking ``Options`` -> ``Enable keyboard shortcuts`` in the menu.

 Customizing
 -----------